vis4/citation-needed/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/3/31/Webcomic_xkcd_-_Wikipedian_protester.png)

-This is a tiny Chrome extension that highlights anonymous sources in news articles, such as [this one](http://www.nytimes.com/2015/07/21/world/middleeast/isis-strategies-include-lines-of-succession-and-deadly-ring-tones.html).
+**citation needed** is a tiny Chrome extension that highlights anonymous sources in news articles, such as [this one](http://www.nytimes.com/2015/07/21/world/middleeast/isis-strategies-include-lines-of-succession-and-deadly-ring-tones.html).

 Here's an example of how this looks like: